just1ngray/jpgray.ca/README.md

 # jpgray.ca

 I have a domain and a VPS for playing around and hosting various public services.
+This repository saves the setup of the infrastructure and apps that I configure.
+You can expect noisy commits direct to master branch.

-Domain hosted with Namecheap - `jpgray.ca`.
+Domain hosted with Namecheap (`jpgray.ca`).
 VPS hosted with OVHCloud.

 ## Manual Setup